 The US has asked Turkey to secure Kabul’s international airport after the complete withdrawal of NATO forces.
 Turkey’s desire for being a European Union member is well known and it is assumed that the acceptance of the US’s offer to protect Kabul’s airport by Turkey is a part of their strategy to be a ‘good boy’ in the eyes of the West.

 If Turkey stays in Afghanistan after the withdrawal of NATO forces, it could become the worst nightmare for Erdogan’s government, as the Taliban, who are now more confident than ever because of their win over the US, will react more harshly and this war could go inside the borders of Turkey and can augment the uprising of insurgent groups inside Turkey.

 Future Trajectory of Taliban-Pakistan: A Nightmare for India

 Pakistan has played a significant role in the peace talks between the Taliban and the United States.
-Pakistan has always advocated the peaceful settlement of the Afghan issue but was shushed by the international pressure for which the country has paid a heavy price.
+Pakistan has always advocated the peaceful settlement of the Afghan issue but was shushed by the international pressure, for which the country has paid a heavy price.
+Pakistan and US relations have also suffered because of Pakistan’s relationship with the Taliban government in Afghanistan.
 Doha Peace Accord has proved that Pakistan’s views were right.